felixlopz/hubrise-test-task/content/docs/faqs/en/free-plan-quota-exceeded-what-happens.md

 position: 10
 layout: documentation
 meta:
-  title: Upgrade From a Free Plan to a Paid Plan on HubRise
+  title: Upgrade From a Free Plan to a Paid Plan - HubRise
   description: HubRise provides a free plan that includes a monthly usage quota.
 See how to upgrade to a paid plan when a free plan has met this usage quota.
 ---